vandandalvi/insurance-claim-genai/README.md

 ## 🏆 Hackathon Project

-This project was developed for the BFSI Hackathon, demonstrating:
+This project was developed for the DSW Hackathon, demonstrating:
 - Real-world problem solving
 - AI/ML integration
 - Modern web development